jonathantompson/jtorch/README.md

 saveModel(model, "my_model.bin")
 ```

 The library also contains a CPP framework for loading it and doing the forward prop.
 See jtorch_test for more details of usage.
 It uses OpenCL for all GPU computing.
-The following stages have full  implementations:
+The following stages have full implementations (without batch support):

+- CAddTable
+- Identity
+- Linear
+- Parallel
+- SelectTable
+- Sequential
+- SpatialContrastiveNormalization
 - SpatialConvolution
-- SpatialConvolutionCUDA  --> Only 3D tensor is supported (no batch processing)
 - SpatialConvolutionMap   --> Full implementation but it is slow (all on CPU)
-- Sequential
-- Parallel  --> Uses the c++ jtorch::Table as a container for multiple jtorch::Tensor<float> instances
-- Tanh
-- Threshold
-- Linear
+- SpatialDivisiveNormalization
 - SpatialLPPooling  --> Full implementation but it is slow (all on CPU)
 - SpatialMaxPooling
-- SpatialMaxPoolingCUDA  --> Only 3D tensor is supported (no batch processing)
 - SpatialSubtractiveNormalization
+- SpatialUpSamplingNearest
-- SpatialDivisiveNormalization
+- Tanh
-- SpatialContrastiveNormalization
+- Threshold

 The following stages have partial implementations:
 - JoinTable --> Nothing fancy.
 Just concatenates along the 0th dimension.
 The output is always 1D.